Manhattan Beach neighborhood of single-family homes and low-rise mixed-use buildings

 Annual NOI: $1.6M Mixed-Use Condo (STR vs. Long-Term Lease)

-CategoryAnnual Net Operating Income
+Category Annual Net Operating Income

-Mixed-Use STR (Low)$40k
+Mixed-Use STR (Low) $40k

-Mixed-Use STR (High)$56k
+Mixed-Use STR (High) $56k

-Long-Term Lease (Low)$48k
+Long-Term Lease (Low) $48k

-Long-Term Lease (High)$55k
+Long-Term Lease (High) $55k

 Scenario A: Compliant Mixed-Use STR

-Gross rental income: approximately $110,000–$135,000 annually, assuming 65–75% occupancy at an average daily rate (ADR) of $425–$525.
-Peak summer months (June–August) typically drive higher ADRs, while shoulder and winter months (September–May) average lower rates.
-Total gross yield: approximately 6.9–8.4%.
+Gross rental income runs approximately $110,000 to $135,000 annually at 65–75% occupancy and an average daily rate (ADR) in the range typical for this product type.
+Peak summer months (June through August) typically drive higher ADRs; shoulder and winter months (September through May) average lower rates.

-Net operating income (NOI): approximately $40,000–$56,000, yielding a cash-on-cash return on the $1.6 million acquisition (assuming all-cash purchase).
-Levered returns may improve: at 60% LTV ($960,000 loan at 7.2% interest), cash-on-cash return could rise after debt service.
+Net operating income (NOI) falls in the range of $40,000 to $56,000.
+Levered returns may improve: at 60% LTV, cash-on-cash return could rise after debt service.

 Scenario B: Long-Term Luxury Lease

-Market rent for the same two-bedroom unit: approximately $5,800–$6,400 per month, or $69,600–$76,800 annually.
-Gross yield: approximately 4.4–4.8%.
+Market rent for the same two-bedroom unit runs approximately $5,800 to $6,400 per month, or $69,600 to $76,800 annually.

 Long-term luxury leases in Manhattan Beach command approximately $5,800–$6,400 monthly for two-bedroom units, delivering comparable NOI to compliant STRs with lower operational complexity.